 The whole setup for LastPass takes maybe 3 minutes.
 Whether you're on Windows or macOS, there won't be a huge difference (though Linux installation isn't outlandish, either).
 All you have to do is head to their website, download their app, and follow the installation wizard.

 NordPass applications for Windows, macOS, and Linux aren't that different.
-Though, it provides much more options than their web client, which makes perfect sense to install it.
+Though, it provides many more options than their web client, which makes perfect sense to install it.
 With an app, importing passwords from your browser will be much easier.
-The main caveat is that if you're on a free version, the other exclusives features will be locked out.
+The main caveat is that if you're on a free version, the other exclusive features will be locked out.
 Namely, Password Health and Data Breach monitoring.

-The LastPass Chrome extension's vulnerabilities were indeed at fault when many user's data was leaked online.
+The LastPass Chrome extension's vulnerabilities were indeed at fault when many user's data was at risk.
 Since then, the holes have been patched up, so there's nothing to worry about.
 Their extensions for browsers are entirely safe to use.

 It won't be too challenging to set them up, no matter what browser you're using.
 Their website includes all the necessary installation guides that cover the most popular browsers.
 As for extensions themselves, they seem to take a bit different spin on the same formula that we saw on their apps.
 All the functions that you would expect are there, but with a more minimalistic UI.